athomasoriginal/com.betweentwoparens/src/pages/blog-posts/008-manage-your-java-jdks.md

 It's for this reason that I always manage my programming languages with a language version manager.
 If you're using JavaScript, [nvm] is a great option, Ruby has [rvm] and for Clojure developers we have [tools.deps] for managing versions of Clojure and [jEnv] for managings our JDKs.

-This post will cover the following topics:

-- [Why Version Management Tools]
-- [Installing jEnv]
-- [Add a JDK to jEnv]
-- [Set a JDK version via jEnv]
-- [Uninstalling jEnv]

 ## Why Version Management Tools

 With every line of code we write, we're making assumptions.
 We assume that our code will run in specific environment(s) and work in a particular way.
 The longer we play the game, the clearer we see that these assumptions are traps.